andreban/flyby-results-explorer/memory-bank/activeContext.md

 ## Next Steps

-- **API Integration:** Replace the mock implementation of `getFilterConfigFromQuery` with a real API call to a natural language processing service.
 - **UI/UX Refinements:** Continue to refine the UI and UX of the Smart Filters feature and the rest of the application.
 - **Testing:** Add tests for the new Smart Filters functionality and the "Clear all filters" button.